- $120 for 90 minute intake session

 You get to choose your own therapist based on expertise and compatibility, rather than choosing from a list of therapists your insurance company chooses.

-Please contact your insurance company to verify how your plan compensates you for out-of-network psychotherapy services.
+Please contact your insurance company to verify your benefits and how your plan compensates you for out-of-network psychotherapy services.

 Asking these questions to your insurance provider helps determine your benefits: